 Three credits to be chosen in consultation with an advisor.
-It is presumed that these courses will assist in the understanding of the learner and/or the learning environment.
+It is presumed that this course will assist in the understanding of the learner and/or the learning environment.

 TOTAL credits for Instructional Psychology Emphasis-30

 Educational Psychology: Research Emphasis